BarstoolSports/serverless-micro/README.md

 This plugin does not setup a main API Gateway file for you, although it is a major priority.
 Currently, this still has to be managed using AWS and API Gateway.

+## Structure

-Additionally, you have to setup your folder structure in a specific way.
-Again the goal is to make this more universal so it doesn't matter what folder structure you have setup.
+To get this plugin working properly, you have to setup your folder structure in a specific way.
+Again the goal is to make this more universal so it doesn't matter what folder structure you have setup, but with dependencies be included in the handler files and mixing placement of lambdas, this get's very tricky.

 ```yaml
 my_project: